Legislative Affairs

 Legislative Priorities

 Law enforcement has recommended federal legislation to give them the tools to fight catalytic converter theft, which has risen by nearly 900% between 2019 and 2023.
 There is a lucrative market for stolen catalytic converters since they are hard to trace, and these thefts are costing millions of dollars for both businesses and vehicle owners.
+Thefts have also turned violent, with high-profile tragedies underscoring the urgency of addressing this issue.
+While several states, such as Minnesota and North Carolina, have enacted laws to address the issue, this crime frequently involves trafficking stolen parts across state lines and a federal framework is needed to aid the efforts of local law enforcement.
 Last Congress, NADA and 120 other organizations supported the bipartisan PART Act (H.R.
 621/S. 154) that would require new vehicles to have unique, traceable numbers on catalytic converters.
 The bill also establishes a federal penalty for stealing, selling, trafficking or knowingly buying stolen catalytic converters.
 Members of Congress are urged to cosponsor the PART Act, which will soon be reintroduced.

 NADA opposes so-called “right to repair” legislation (H.R.
-1566) which has little to do with repairing a vehicle and raises serious vehicle privacy, security and safety issues for consumers.
+1566/S. 1379) which has little to do with repairing a vehicle and raises serious vehicle privacy, security and safety issues for consumers.
 Bill advocates claim that independent auto repair shops do not have access to the parts or data necessary to repair vehicles.
 However, this concern was rectified by a 2014 Memorandum of Understanding.
-Today, the information independent shops need to repair vehicles is readily available from every auto manufacturer, and independent repair shops perform more than 70% of all non-warranty repairs.
+Today, the information independent shops need to repair vehicles is readily available from individual auto manufacturers, and independent repair shops already perform more than 70% of all non-warranty repairs.
+A Government Accountability Office (GAO) report confirmed the information and tools necessary to repair vehicles are already available to independent repair shops.
 Members of Congress are urged not to cosponsor or vote for H.R.
-1566.
+1566/S. 1379.

 Join the NADA grassroots network by texting NADA to 52886.